Albirepo/Junction_2025/README.md

 ## What problem we solve

-1. **Financial visibility** – young users often have only fragments of information across banking apps.
-Habitize aggregates spending into simple Essentials / Wants / Savings buckets, highlights impulse patterns, and shows progress toward their goals in a friendly dashboard.
+1. **Finance visibility** – young users often have only fragments of information across banking apps.
+Habitize aggregates spending into simple Essentials / Wants / Savings buckets and shows progress toward their goals in a friendly dashboard.
+We designed a system that with the help of the friendly AI highlight the worrying signs, like possible impulse spending and reccomend specific articles and learning paths to help the user to overcome those.
 2. **Skill building** – financial literacy content is scattered or long-form.
 We deliver nano lessons, full articles, and interactive quests tuned to each user’s needs so learning fits in real life.

 ## Key features